Andry Rajoelina: Resignation of Ravalomanana

 On 7 February, Andry Rajoelina organized a new rally during which the leaders of the orange movement declared the constitution of a High Transitional Authority and Andry Rajoelina as its president.
 The crowd then marched towards the Presidential palace to state its claim to power.
 The presidential guards opened fire, killing 31 protesters, and wounding more than 200.
 This massacre dramatically diminished the Presidency's popularity in the crisis, and led to losing its support from the Army which blamed the President for ordering the shooting.

 On 6 March, after the Malagasy authorities attempted to arrest him, Andry Rajoelina took refuge in the French embassy.
-On 10 March, the Army released a 72-hour ultimatum, urging the political leaders to find a solution to the crisis.
-On 15 March, Ravalomanana went on air to declare a referendum to solve the crisis, an offer refused by Rajoelina who instead called for the President's arrest.
+On 10 March, the Army issued a 72-hour ultimatum, ordering the political leaders to find a solution to the crisis, or face military intervention.
+On 15 March, Ravalomanana went on air to propose a referendum to solve the crisis, an offer refused by Rajoelina who instead called for the President's arrest.
 The following day, Ravalomanana dissolved the government, resigned, and transferred the Presidential seal to a senior committee of the Army.
 On 18 March, the Army transferred power directly to Rajoelina, making him president of the High Transitional Authority (HAT).
-Madagascar's constitutional court deemed the double-transfer of power (Ravalomanana-Army-Rajoelina) to be legal.
+Madagascar's constitutional court deemed the double-transfer of power (Ravalomanana-Army-Rajoelina) to be lawful.

-Rajoelina was sworn in as President on 21 March at Mahamasina stadium before a crowd of 40,000 supporters.
+Rajoelina was sworn in as president on 21 March 2009 at Mahamasina stadium before a crowd of 40,000 supporters.
 He was 35 years of age when sworn in, making him the youngest president in the country's history and the youngest head of government in the world at that time.